grodowski/grodowski.github.io/index.markdown

 layout: home
 ---

-🧑🏻‍💻 I am sofware engineer with experience in devtools and automation.
-Currently building accessible no-code quality assurance at [Rainforest QA][rainforest-web].
+🧑🏻‍💻 Sofware engineer with experience in the devtools and automation space.
+Since 2017 I help [Rainforest QA][rainforest-web] build and scale their no-code testing platform powered by automation and crowsourcing.

 Outside of work, I maintain the [undercover][undercover-gh] Ruby Gem and [UndercoverCI Github App][undercover-ci] and write about it on [Medium][mrgrodo-medium].
 I also love to spend time outside on the [road bicycle][strava-jan].